 About Robey Architects

 Robey Architects designed the renovated building for Jump Start Performance Company.
 A 1,956 square foot building, it includes a 150-seat performance theater, gallery, classroom, and offices.
 To recreate its industrial character, it has stained concrete floors, steel stairs and exposed walls and ceilings.
-Another notable project is its work on the Holy Spirit Convent for the Sisters of the Holy Spirit Mary Immaculate, a 46,000 square foot replacement for a 90-year-old building.
+Another notable project is the firm’s work on the Holy Spirit Convent for the Sisters of the Holy Spirit Mary Immaculate, a 46,000 square foot replacement for a 90-year-old building.
 The new building features green design techniques like air conditioning condensate collection and reuse, natural light and ventilation, and energy-efficient building technologies.
 The firm created a stylish, comfortable, and modern facility for the 60 sisters, which includes exercise areas, offices, and a chapel.
 The firm also worked on the Cyprus Student Campus Center for Northwest Vista College in San Antonio—a 56,814 square foot, three-story building with a dining area, bookstore, computer labs, a community room, and a fantastic gathering place under a shade structure that looks out on a lake.
 The whole structure is open and airy, and conducive to learning and sharing.